sankettank66/Fin-catalyst/README.md

 ## Project Overview

-[Project Name] is a web application that fetches cryptocurrency data using the CoinCap API and displays it in an interactive and visually appealing way.
+Fincatalyst is a web application that fetches cryptocurrency data using the CoinCap API and displays it in an interactive and visually appealing way.
 It is built using React for the front end, Vite as the build tool, Tailwind CSS for styling, and RoughNotion for sketching and prototyping.

 ## Features